core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 #### Curve25519

-The y-coordinate of the other endpoint's Ed25519 public key is decoded as specified in Section 5.1.3 of {{RFC8032}}.
-The Curve25519 u-coordinate is recovered as u = (1 + y) / (1 - y) (mod p) following the map in Section 4.1 of {{RFC7748}}.
+The y-coordinate of the other endpoint's Ed25519 public key is decoded as specified in {{Section 5.1.3 of RFC8032}}.
+The Curve25519 u-coordinate is recovered as u = (1 + y) / (1 - y) (mod p) following the map in {{Section 4.1 of RFC7748}}.
 Note that the mapping is not defined for y = 1, and that y = -1 maps to u = 0 which corresponds to the neutral group element and thus will result in a degenerate shared secret.
 Therefore implementations MUST abort if the y-coordinate of the other endpoint's Ed25519 public key is 1 or -1 (mod p).

-The private signing key byte strings (= the lower 32 bytes used for generating the public key, see step 1 of Section 5.1.5 of {{RFC8032}}) are decoded the same way for signing in Ed25519 and scalar multiplication in X25519.
-Hence, to compute the shared secret the endpoint applies the X25519 function to the Ed25519 private signing key byte string and the encoded u-coordinate byte string as specified in Section 5 of {{RFC7748}}.
+The private signing key byte strings (= the lower 32 bytes used for generating the public key, see step 1 of {{Section 5.1.5 of RFC8032}}) are decoded the same way for signing in Ed25519 and scalar multiplication in X25519.
+Hence, to compute the shared secret the endpoint applies the X25519 function to the Ed25519 private signing key byte string and the encoded u-coordinate byte string as specified in {{Section 5 of RFC7748}}.

 #### Curve448

-The y-coordinate of the other endpoint's Ed448 public key is decoded as specified in Section 5.2.3. of {{RFC8032}}.
-The Curve448 u-coordinate is recovered as u = y^2 * (d * y^2 - 1) / (y^2 - 1) (mod p) following the map from "edwards448" in Section 4.2 of {{RFC7748}}, and also using the relation x^2 = (y^2 - 1)/(d * y^2 - 1) from the curve equation.
+The y-coordinate of the other endpoint's Ed448 public key is decoded as specified in {{Section 5.2.3. of RFC8032}}.
+The Curve448 u-coordinate is recovered as u = y^2 * (d * y^2 - 1) / (y^2 - 1) (mod p) following the map from "edwards448" in {{Section 4.2 of RFC7748}}, and also using the relation x^2 = (y^2 - 1)/(d * y^2 - 1) from the curve equation.
 Note that the mapping is not defined for y = 1 or -1.
 Therefore implementations MUST abort if the y-coordinate of the peer endpoint's Ed448 public key is 1 or -1 (mod p).

-The private signing key byte strings (= the lower 57 bytes used for generating the public key, see step 1 of Section 5.2.5 of {{RFC8032}}) are decoded the same way for signing in Ed448 and scalar multiplication in X448.
-Hence, to compute the shared secret the endpoint applies the X448 function to the Ed448 private signing key byte string and the encoded u-coordinate byte string as specified in Section 5 of {{RFC7748}}.
+The private signing key byte strings (= the lower 57 bytes used for generating the public key, see step 1 of {{Section 5.2.5 of RFC8032}}) are decoded the same way for signing in Ed448 and scalar multiplication in X448.
+Hence, to compute the shared secret the endpoint applies the X448 function to the Ed448 private signing key byte string and the encoded u-coordinate byte string as specified in {{Section 5 of RFC7748}}.

 ### Usage of Sequence Numbers ### {#pairwise-seqno}